cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/Installation.rst

-.. warning:: If you run any Error.
+.. warning:: If you run into any Error.
    For instance:Package could not install ``plotly``.
    Install ``plotly`` separately with the following command ``python pip install 'plotly' --user``.